Startup Security: 7 Ways to Protect Your Business against Cyberattacks

 Some start-up entrepreneurs believe that hackers only target large organizations with mountains of customer data to steal.
 That’s not always the case.
 Cybercriminals are increasingly using automated scripts that indiscriminately seek out thousands of computer systems’ devices at a time, scanning for vulnerabilities.

 Hence, weak system security — or lack of it — makes start-ups comparatively easy to cyberattack, giving hackers readily available entry points to access and steal sensitive data.
+All you need to consider is to use the best data management system, one that includes NoSQL database support.

 3 Threats Facing Start-Ups